 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-If you're looking for a light lunch to make ahead for work lunches or simply looking for a nice vegetarian soup to offer to company for the holidays, this classic soup is perfect for you!
-Easily made vegan as well using vegan butter or sub for oil, and replacing chicken broth with vegetable broth, you will find this comforting classic soup is completly satisfying on a cold day.
+If you're looking for a light lunch to make ahead for work lunches or simply looking for a nice vegetarian soup to offer company for the holidays, this classic soup is perfect for you!
+Easily made vegan as well using vegan butter or sub for oil, and replacing the chicken broth with vegetable broth, you will find this comforting classic soup is completely satisfying on a cold day.

-Use this as a delicious first course to a holiday meal and impress all your (non) sugar free friends and family.
+Use this as a delicious first course to a holiday meal and impress all your (non) sugar-free friends and family.
 Butternut squash has natural sugars in it, making this soup taste like you put sugar in the recipe without ever needing to.

-When you have been sugar free for a long time, your taste buds do in fact change and just the natural sugars in vegetables such as this, make for a sweet treat.
-If you are just starting your sugar free journey, all the ingredients here are simple enough since this isn't a sugar free dessert recipe.
-But be sure to start adding more and more ingredients a little at a time to your sugar free pantry so that when you are ready to bake you will have everything you need on hand.
+When you have been sugar-free for a long time, your taste buds do in fact change and just the natural sugars in vegetables such as this, make for a sweet treat.
+If you are just starting your sugar-free journey, all the ingredients here are simple enough since this isn't a sugar-free dessert recipe.
+But be sure to start adding more and more ingredients a little at a time to your sugar-free pantry so that when you are ready to bake you will have everything you need on hand.